"El Abuelo" Restaurant

 Visit websitePlace data sourced from public business listings.
 Hours and availability may vary.

-5 of 115 decision points cluster between mile 184 and 567.7 — GPS handles the exact turns, but know they're coming.
+5 decision points cluster between mile 184 and 567.7 — GPS handles the exact turns, but know they're coming.
 Your lane choice matters more than the turn itself.

 Keep slight right at fork onto I 10